 La Crete Library has been in operation since at least 1962.
 (Committee minutes are on file at the library dating back to January 30, 1962.)
 We were first housed in a small building across the road from La Crete Public School.
 Mrs. Martha Nafziger spearheaded the birth of the La Crete Community Library.

-La Crete Community Library has a strong partnership with the Fort Vermilion School Division and the La Crete Public School — they have been a school housed library since 1967.
-During the extensive school renovations the library was temporarily moved.
+La Crete Community Library fostered a strong partnership with the Fort Vermilion School Division during their years of being located within the La Crete Public School between 1967 and 2015 — During the extensive school renovations the library was temporarily moved.
 From May 2001 to April 2002, the library was squeezed into a small, cramped portable while waiting for construction to be completed.
-Then in April of 2002, the library was moved back into the newly renovated school, and once again the La Crete Community Library is sharing it’s space with the Public School Library.
+Then in April of 2002, the library was moved back into the newly renovated school where the La Crete Community Library shared it’s space with the Public School Library.

 For over 20 years the La Crete Library has excelled in Senior Services.
-They have two part time helpers who team up to offer a high level of service to our Seniors.
-This male and female team get to know the Senior patrons and visit the Lodge and Long-term care facilities with individually selected materials.
-They visit once a week, deliver materials, visit and even read to some of the patrons.
-The Library also takes referrals from other agencies who have patrons that would like this service.
+They offer a exemplary level of service to our Seniors.
+They get to know the Senior patrons and visit the Lodge and Long-term care facilities with individually selected materials.
+Once a week delivery of materials, visit and even reading to some of the patrons.
+The Library also takes referrals from other agencies who have patrons that would like to access this service.

 In addition to the outreach program, the library also operates the following: